 - 1. Choose File > New then select Blank Database. - 2.
 Name the file and click Create. - 3.
 In the dialog that appears, Tables is selected by default in the Object list.
 Click New. - 4.
-Select Link Table and click OK. - In the dialog that appears, select ODBC Databases in the "Files of type" list. - 6.
+Select Link Table and click OK. - 5.
+In the dialog that appears, select ODBC Databases in the "Files of type" list. - 6.
 In the dialog that appears, click the Machine Data Source tab, select the ODBC driver you installed, and click OK. - A list of all ODBC tables appears.
 Select the table you want to link and click OK. - Select the unique record identifier for the table and click OK.
 The unique record identifier is typically the first item in the list.
 See the table details in this guide to check.
-See Power IQ ODBC Schema (on page 282). - 9.
+See Power IQ ODBC Schema(on page 362). - 9.
 The linked table appears in the list.
 Repeat these steps to add other tables you want to query. - 10.
-Identify the relationships between the linked tables. - a.
-Choose Tools > Relationships. - b.
-Select all the tables in the list and click Add.
-The tables appear with lists of their fields.
-Resize the tables to view the field names. - c.
-Link the fields that relate by dragging and dropping a field from one table to the field it relates to in another table.
-See the Microsoft Access help on "Define relationships between tables" for details.
+Identify the relationships between the linked tables.